- COVIDCert NI – Privacy Information

 PRIVACY NOTICE – THE Covid Certification Service (CCS), COVIDCERT NI APP AND YOUR DATA

 As the success of the vaccination programme continues, pressure is increasing to ease restrictions.
-As international travel resumes, there will be a requirement for travellers to share immunity status and/or testing status as a condition for entry into countries they are travelling to.
-As lockdown restrictions are removed, there is increased domestic movement in outdoors and in closed venues like pubs, bars, restaurants, clubs, stadiums, etc., and to assure safety of all there can be requirements for visitors to share their vaccination status for entry into these venues.
+As international travel resumes, there will be a requirement for travellers to share their ‘Covid status’ as a condition for entry into countries they are travelling to.
+Your Covid Status can be shown using several certificates via the (COVIDCERT NI) app or a letter depending on your circumstances.
+These include:

 As the standards for secure documentation are confirmed by the EU and World Health Organisation (WHO) it has become clear that GPs and HSC Trusts are unable to provide documentation to the required, secure standard.
 Therefore, solutions that can provide the required assurances to agreed international standards are needed, hence the development of COVID Certification Service (CCS) and associated mobile (COVIDCERT NI) App.

-The Department of Health (DoH), Regional Health and Social Care Board (HSCB) and Public Health Agency (PHA) are Joint Data Controllers for the personal information processed in the CCS and mobile App.
+The Department of Health (DoH) and Public Health Agency (PHA) are the joint Data Controllers for the personal information processed in the CCS and mobile App.

-The Department of Health, Health and Social Care Board and Public Health Agency, through the Digital Health and Care NI (DHCNI) team, have worked jointly on the development and delivery of a COVID Certification Service and associated App that, by virtue of confirmation of your Covid status, facilitates international travel (meeting EU and WHO requirements) and domestic use cases.
-The Department of Finance through NI Direct, as well as other key suppliers, have been employed to help deliver the CCS and COVIDCERT NI App – see below for full list of suppliers in Annex A.
+The Department of Health has worked on the development and delivery of a COVID Certification Service and associated App that, by virtue of confirmation of your Covid status, facilitates international travel (meeting EU and WHO requirements).
+The Department of Finance through NI Direct, as well as other key suppliers, have been employed to help deliver the CCS and COVIDCERT NI App – see Annex A for full list of suppliers.

-The requirement to use the Covid Certification Service to provide evidence of your Covid status is currently required by most private sector organisations such as airlines, cruise ships and holiday operators to allow access to their services for international travel; similarly, for domestic use cases requirements have been put in place for:
+The requirement to use the Covid Certification Service to provide evidence of your Covid status is currently required by most private sector organisations such as airlines, cruise ships and holiday operators to allow access to their services for international travel.

-Finally, the CCS solution provides citizens with an easily accessible, streamlined process for obtaining a certificate.
-Additionally, this removes the requirement for GPs and healthcare organisations to manage requests for proof of immunisation, boosters and test data, thereby freeing them to concentrate on direct patient care.
+The CCS solution provides citizens with an easily accessible, streamlined process for obtaining a certificate.
+Additionally, this removes the requirement for GPs and healthcare organisations to manage requests for proof of Covid status, thereby freeing them to concentrate on direct patient care.

-The scope of the CCS covers both a digital and paper- based solution for people to obtain trusted, and internationally accepted COVID status certification for use in international travel settings and domestic use cases.
+The scope of the CCS covers both a digital and paper- based solution for people to obtain trusted, and internationally accepted COVID status certification for use in international travel settings.

 - Kainos – process data as part of processing operations for the VMS and will provide the citizen vaccination/booster data that is part of VMS, to be used by Civica in CCS to match against the user entered information.

 - Department of Finance, NI Direct/ NIDA – NI Direct will process your data as part of the identity checking service they provide for citizens – ‘The NICS Identity Assurance service (NIDA)’.
 Use of NIDA along with the SureCert Service delivered by NI Direct provides a real-time ID and Biometric identity checking service, to enable citizens to prove their identity to access government services.
 This will be the first part of the process where you will add your identity details, which will be verified here and then sent to HSC for the above matching and checks to be performed before a certificate is requested for you.
-Ni Direct may process your data if you contact the Covid Care call centre for assistance regarding CCS.
+NI Direct will also process your data if you contact the Covid Care call centre for assistance regarding CCS.
+NI Direct will also capture your data in the COVIDCert call centre for citizens to apply for recovery based COVIDCerts

 - Surecert – will provide proof of identity based on the data/information you provide during the registration process.
 Surecert uses Experian data to perform a soft search to confirm you name, address and date of birth.
 This soft search has no impact on your credit rating.

-- HH Global – will process your data in order to print your secure certificate.
+- HH Global – will process your data to print your secure certificate.

-- Business Services Organisation (BSO) – is a statutory organisation provides the CCS access to citizen’s COVID-19 PCR test data stored in the Central Test Registry to process a Recovery Certificate.
+- Business Services Organisation (BSO) – is a statutory organisation that works on behalf of DOH/the PHA to provide the CCS access to citizen’s COVID-19 PCR test data stored in the Central Test Registry to process a Recovery Certificate.

 If you use the CCS, data is collated in line with the specification guidelines for EU digital COVID certificates.
-CCS can be used for travel and domestic purposes.
+CCS can be used for travel.
 If you use the COVID Certification Service and app to obtain a certificate for travel for yourself or your dependents under the age of 18, you will be asked to provide only the information we need to arrange that certificate(s) for the desired date of travel.
+People aged 16 and over may apply for a certificate independently, provided they satisfy the NIdirect identity/account requirements.
+Under-16s can also download the CCS app to store their Covid Certification on their mobile phone.
+They will need to download the app to their mobile phone, then scan the QR code available from their parents Covid Cert app.

 The data collected by the CCS will include you or your dependent’s personal details and intended travel details.
-Personal details are collected to match your details against the vaccination (including boosters) records included as part of the VMS, and/or test records as part of the CTR.
+Personal details are collected to match your details against the vaccination (including boosters) records held on the VMS (held by the PHA), and/or test records as part of the CTR (delivered by BSO on behalf of the PHA) .

-Personal details collected for all travel, domestic, recovery and exemption certificates include:
+Personal details collected for all travel and recovery certificates include:

 - Full Name